awslabs/mountpoint-s3-csi-driver/docs/CONFIGURATION.md

 Configuring [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) is the recommended way to set up the CSI Driver if you want to use Driver-Level credentials in an EKS Cluster.
 For non-EKS clusters, see [Driver-Level Credentials with IRSA](#driver-level-credentials-with-irsa).

-This approach associates your AWS role to a Service Account used by the CSI Driver.
-The role is then assumed by the CSI Driver for all volumes with a `driver` authentication source.
+This approach associates your AWS IAM role to a Service Account used by the CSI Driver.
+The role is then assumed by the Mountpoint Pod for all volumes with a `driver` authentication source.

 ```mermaid
 graph LR;